 Katello is an open source content management software.
 It also perform provisioning and configuration task using foreman.
 In other words we can say Katello is the open source Satellite Server which can push updates to its register Linux Servers or clients.
 In fact it is a lifecycle management plugin to Foreman which handles subscription, and repository management.

 You'll need a CentOS 7 server with atleast 8 GB RAM and 2 CPU cores to follow this guide for installing Katello 3.2 on your server.
 You'll need root user privileges over the server.
-You can switch from non root user to root user using
+You can switch from non root user to root user using sudo -i command.

 It is highly recommended to install Katello on a freshly updated server so run following command to upgrade available packages and update your system.